-- Class Attendance and Participation is both required and encouraged as it enhances the learning experience. - This lecture course will meet on campus every Monday and Wednesday on Campus.
-Tests are based on the lecture materials and handouts distributed each week.
+- Participation in the Weekly Online Discussion Forums is both required and encouraged as it enhances the learning experience.
+Initial Discussion Posts must be posted by Thursday night each week to receive credit.
+These collectively constitute 25% of your grade for the course - This online course is asynchronous so there are no fixed meeting times.
+Assignments are based on the lecture materials and handouts posted each week.
+These must be completed and submitted by Sunday night of each week to receive credit.
 Unexcused late assignments (including the Position Paper) will be deducted 10% per day late.
+Because this is fast-paced 4week summer course, there is no required Online Discussion Forum.